Heatblur-Simulations/f-4e-manual/src/intro/introduction.md

 groundwork for our future modules and as always trying to push the boundaries of flight simulation just a little bit further.
-From small **quality of life improvements** like being able to write on your canopy, to an **interactive crew chief**, it also utilizes our next-gen components based simulation framework - the aircraft is simulated as a connection of **thousands of individual components**.
+From small **quality of life improvements** like being able to write on your canopy, to an **interactive crew chief**, our Phantom also utilizes our next-gen components based simulation framework - the aircraft is simulated as a connection of **thousands of individual components**.
 From an instrument needle to control surfaces, each component influences the state of the aircraft and even comes with its own **wear and tear**.
 From simulating